billwear/billwear.github.io/index.md

 Got the daily journal up and running on my GitHub page (you're looking at it).
 First coffee's almost done, so shower time.

+##### 11:14
+Slow shower, prep, dress time.
+Semi-lazy up till this point, but now I need to get serious about stuff.